Skip to content

 Bundle-first service strategy

-This page is built for users who need cleanup finished, not just cut.
-Debris handling and practical add-ons are often what closes a project, so they deserve dedicated search intent coverage rather than being hidden as a footnote.
+This page is built for customers who need cleanup finished, not just cut.
+Debris handling and practical add-ons are often what closes a project, so they are explained clearly instead of being hidden as a footnote.

 By defining this scope clearly, the site attracts better-fit leads and avoids mismatched expectations around what a standard cleanup visit includes.